 - 12.1 The Physicians and the Agency will work together in recruiting and retaining qualified locum physicians when necessary.
-Locum physicians are subject to the approval of the Agency, whose approval will not be unreasonably withheld - 12.2 In the event a locum is not available, the Agency and the Physicians may agree that the Physicians will provide hours of service in excess of the annual hours of service specified at Appendix 1.
+Locum physicians are subject to the approval of the Agency, whose approval will not be unreasonably withheld - 12.2 In circumstances where a locum physician is providing Services and will report their hours under the Contract, the locum physician will be paid from the amounts available to be paid to the Physicians under this Contract and the Physicians will ensure that locum physicians: - (a) do not bill FFS for the Services; - (b) sign a waiver/assignment in the form set out at Appendix 3, and the Physicians will provide the waiver/assignment to the Agency prior to the locum physician providing Services under the Contract; and - (c) provide any reporting as required by the Contract. - 12.3 In the event a locum is not available, the Agency and the Physicians may agree that the Physicians will provide hours of service in excess of the annual hours of service specified at Appendix 1.
 In this event the parties must agree upon appropriate compensation for the additional hours of service.

-13.1 Each Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
-The consent of the Agency will not be unreasonably withheld.
-Each Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract.
+- 13.1 Each Physician may, with the written consent of the Agency, subcontract or assign any of the Services.
+The consent of the Agency will not be unreasonably withheld. - 13.2 Each Physician will ensure that any contract between the Physician and a subcontractor will require that the subcontractor comply with all relevant terms of the Contract, including that the subcontractor sign a waiver/assignment in the form set out at Appendix 3.
+Further, the Physician will provide a copy of that waiver/assignment to the Agency prior to the subcontractor providing any Services under this Contract. - 13.3 Prior to subcontracting any of their obligations, each Physician will review the capabilities, knowledge and experience of the potential subcontractor in a manner